Natural House Paints (and sustainable wallpaper)

 Home Strip is a nontoxic paint remover for most surfaces, also in a version to remove Artex (without turning into a gloopy mess due to polymers from 80s wallpaper).

-Decorators often use this to remove asbestos paint, as it does not cause airborne fibres).
-Just apply, and score with a blade, then use a long-handled scraper to lift (or apply foil overnight and leave, for best results).
+Decorators often use this to remove asbestos paint, as it does not cause airborne fibres.
+Just apply and score with a blade, then use a long-handled scraper to lift (apply foil overnight, for best results).

 To make your own sugar soap, mix half a cup of baking soda in a bucket of water and apply as a non-soaking scrub.
-Or just buy it commercially from Auro.
+Or buy commercially from Auro.

 Keep children and pets well away from sanding, due to dust inhalation and possible release of titanium dioxide.
 Ideally wear a mask and sand in a well-ventilated area.